anqichen12/donation-analytics/README.md

 # Instructions to run

 The program is written in Python.
 The imported library are pandas, numpy.
+Dependecies:

+import csv
+import pandas as pd
+import numpy as np
+import datetime
+import sys
+import time

 The run command line is: